Our story

 01 - Ghana-native, not Ghana-adapted.

 Most EV infrastructure software in Africa is a European platform with a country skin layered on top.
 Pitvolt is built the other way.
-MTN MoMo is a first-class payment provider, not a webhook bolt-on.
-Dumsor is a system constraint we design around - solar, battery, 2G fallback - not an edge case we apologise for.
+Mobile Money (MoMo) is a first-class payment provider, not a webhook bolt-on.
+Dumsor is a system constraint we design around - sessions pause cleanly through an outage, unused pre-authorisation refunds itself, and chargers reconnect over 2G - not an edge case we apologise for.
 The grid we have is the grid we're building for.

 Every line of the CSMS treats currency, payment provider, country, and language as first-class data.
 What works at a hotel in East Legon will work at a mall in Lekki, an office in Dakar, a corridor in Abidjan.
 We're building a Ghanaian operator first because Ghana is home - and because if it works here, the playbook travels.